 Here’s a list of the options of which I’m aware for recycling styrofoam peanuts or blocks.

 In 2015 a client told me that the Clearance Outlet of Seattle Lighting on Hanford St accepts block styrofoam.
-(This information has been confirmed and was still true as of December 2018, by a reader.
-This reader reports that nothing special needs to be done to prepare the styrofoam except it should be clean and not covered in tape.)
+[Update Dec 2018 – information has been confirmed and was still true as of December 2018, by a reader.
+This reader reports that nothing special needs to be done to prepare the styrofoam except it should be clean and not covered in tape.]
+[Update Feb 2021 – Seattle Lighting is no longer accepting styrofoam until further notice.]

 The City of Kirkland offers styrofoam collection events, typically each month.